Update on Amnye Machen

-Details on how to still trek around Mt.
-Amnye Machen, while avoiding the current road construction project.
+Update on Amnye Machen.
+Here are details on how to still trek around Mt.
+Amnye Machen while avoiding the current road construction project.

 Amnye Machen Trekking

-*Information on Amnye Machen was current when I wrote it.
-Be advised that conditions could change at anytime.
-I will do my best to keep this updated.
-If you do this trek on your own without a local guide, I highly recommend researching this trek on Google Earth before setting out!
+*The Information on Amnye Machen was current when I wrote it.
+However, conditions could change at any time.
+I will do my best to keep this updated if you do this trek independently without a local guide.
+I highly recommend researching it on Google Earth before setting out!

-For the best available trekking map for Amnye Machen, please check out this great map that was produced by trekker Jon Aldridge: Amnye Machen Map
+For the best trekking map available for Amnye Machen, please check out this great map by trekker Jon Aldridge: Amnye Machen Map.

-If you have followed me on this site, you will know that I frequently travel to the holy mountain of Amnye Machen, located in Machen County, Golok Prefecture in the Amdo region of Qinghai.
-I have made the long journey to this 6282 meter/20,610 foot peak around 18 times over the years and have spent considerable time trekking around its glaciers.
-It truly is one of the most beautiful areas in the Amdo region with spectacular trekking.
+If you have followed me on this site, you will know I frequently travel to the holy mountain of Amnye Machen, located in Machen County, Golok Prefecture in the Amdo region of Qinghai.
+I have traveled to this 6282 meter/20,610 foot peak around 18 times over the years and have spent considerable time trekking around its glaciers.
+It is one of the most beautiful areas in the Amdo region, with spectacular trekking.

-When I was at the mountain in August 2014, I noticed that big changes were happening at Amnye Machen.
-Many hundreds of road construction workers were there along with dozens of make-shift offices and temporary shelters for workers.
-The road leading to the mountain was quite littered with trash along with huge piles of construction equipment.
-All of this seems to point towards Chinese mass tourism, something that most of Qinghai (outside of Kumbum Monastery and Qinghai Lake) has been able to avoid.
+When I was at the mountain in August 2014, I noticed big changes at Amnye Machen.
+Hundreds of road construction workers were there, along with dozens of makeshift offices and temporary shelters for workers.
+The road leading to the mountain was littered with trash and huge piles of construction equipment.
+All of this points towards Chinese mass tourism, something that most of Qinghai (outside of Kumbum Monastery and Qinghai Lake) has been able to avoid.

-After talking to some local Tibetans as well as some Tibetan-owned travel agencies in Xining, it seems that the government is replacing the old dirt road across the north side of Amnye Machen with a wide paved road.
-There also is going to be a checkpoint at Xia Dawu Village (west end of the mountain) and Xue Shan Village (east end of the mountain) where tickets will need to be purchased to enter the Amnye Machen area.
-So far, nothing official has been said on how much tickets will be, but rumors suggest anywhere between 80 RMB per person to 150 RMB per person.
-There may also be a vehicle fee similar to what is charged to enter the Everest Region.
+After talking to some local Tibetans and some Tibetan-owned travel agencies in Xining, it seems the government is replacing the old dirt road across the north side of Amnye Machen with a wide paved road.
+There will also be a checkpoint at Xia Dawu Village (west end of the mountain) and Xue Shan Village (east end of the hill) where tickets must be purchased to enter the Amnye Machen area.
+So far, nothing official has been said about how much tickets will be, but rumors suggest anywhere between 80 RMB per person and 150 RMB per person.
+A vehicle fee may also be similar to what is charged to enter the Everest Region.

-With the new road being built along the north side of Amnye Machen, there are definitely going to be far more tourists arriving at the mountain.
-Amnye Machen remains very remote and isolated so I doubt it will become as big of an attraction as other big peaks of the eastern Tibetan Plateau such as the Hailuogou Glacier (western Sichuan), Kawa Karpo (northwest Yunnan) or Yading (western Sichuan).
-But, the mountain will never be the same after this huge construction project is completed, which will probably be late summer 2016.
+With the new road being built along the north side of Amnye Machen, there are going to be far more tourists arriving at the mountain.
+Amnye Machen remains very remote and isolated, so I doubt it will become as big of an attraction as other prominent peaks of the eastern Tibetan Plateau, such as the Hailuogou Glacier (western Sichuan), Kawa Karpo (northwest Yunnan), or Yading (western Sichuan).
+But the mountain will never be the same after this massive construction project is completed, which will probably be late summer 2016.

-With a portion of the trek going along the road that lies along the mountains north side, I recommend skipping this portion until the construction is finished.
+With a portion of the trek going along the road along the mountain’s north side, I recommend skipping this portion until the construction is finished.
 This portion is extremely dusty and loud.
-I felt quite bad for all the Tibetans I saw last summer who were prostrating in the deep powder-like dirt caused by all of the heavy earth-moving equipment.
-If you are looking for a peaceful place to go high-altitude trekking, this section should be avoided.
-The construction begins at the intersection of Highway 214 and the road that that leads east to Xia Dawu Village.
-Construction continues over the 4610 meter Drakde Pass and continues on to Xue Shan Village on the east end of the mountain.
-Below, I have an alternative trekking route to take to avoid the construction.
+I felt pretty bad for all the Tibetans I saw last summer who were prostrating in the deep, powder-like dirt caused by all of the heavy earth-moving equipment.
+This section should be avoided if you are looking for a peaceful place to go high-altitude trekking.
+The construction begins at the intersection of Highway 214 and the road that leads east to Xia Dawu Village.
+Construction continues over the 4610-meter Drakde Pass and continues to Xue Shan Village on the east end of the mountain.
+Below, I have an alternative trekking route to avoid construction.

 Even with the construction project at Amnye Machen, I still recommend trekking this region, but avoiding the major construction areas.
-There seems to be still large portions of the mountain that, hopefully, will avoid this major construction project.
+There are still large portions of the mountain that, hopefully, will prevent this major construction project.
 Here is my recommendation on how to get to the area.

 How to get to Amnye Machen

-From Xining, there are no buses that go specifically to Amnye Machen, but they do go to places like Mado (Maduo) and Jyekundo (Yushu).
-You can take one of these buses and then get off 400 kilometers southwest of Xining in the small nomad trading town of Tsogen Rawa (Huashixia in Chinese).
+From Xining, no buses go specifically to Amnye Machen.
+But they do go to places like Mado (Maduo) and Jyekundo (Yushu).
+You can take one of these buses and then get off 400 kilometers southwest of Xining in the small nomadic trading town of Tsogen Rawa (Huashixia in Chinese).
 From Huashixia, you can hire a vehicle to take you to the village of Xia Dawu, which lies about 48 kilometers away to the east.
 I almost always begin my time at Amnye Machen from this direction.

-Another option is to take a bus from Xining to the large town of Machen (Dawu in Chinese).
-From Dawu you can hire a vehicle to take you to the starting point of the trek near the village of Xue Shan or to the new place that I recommend to start, which is written about below.
+tyle=”text-align: justify;”>Another option is to take a bus from Xining to the large town of Machen (Dawu in Chinese).
+From Dawu, you can hire a vehicle to take you to the trek’s starting point near the village of Xue Shan or to the new place that I recommend to start, which is written about below.

 Getting to the starting point

-At this bridge, you will see a rough dirt road leading west towards the glaciers.
-Follow this rough road, which at certain time of the year will require a 4WD vehicle, for about 6 kilometers.
-This valley is often referred to as the Halong Valley and it is amazingly beautiful with great views of the peaks and glaciers.
+You will see a rough dirt road leading west towards the glaciers at this bridge.
+Follow this bumpy road, which at specific time of the year will require a 4WD vehicle, for about 6 kilometers.
+This valley is often referred to as the Halong Valley, and it is wonderful with great views of the peaks and glaciers.
 After taking this dirt road for about 6 kilometers, you will come to a small bridge at 34°49’08.9N, 99°32’04.8E.
 This bridge is not for vehicles, but is used by motorcycles and yaks.
-This is normally as far as you can drive as the river here is often fast flowing and deep, especially in the summer months.
-You may be able to drive across this river in the winter months when the water is frozen or in the spring when the water level is lower.
+This usually is as far as you can drive as the river here is often fast flowing and deep, especially in the summer months.
+You may be able to drive across this river in the winter months.
+When the water is frozen or in the spring when the water level is lower.

 Possible Day Hikes from Base Camp

 From this small bridge, you can begin trekking around Mt.
 Amnye Machen.
 In 2014, I set up an unofficial base camp near the small bridge, elevation 4220 meters, for 2 nights while setting off on day hikes to the nearby glaciers.
-The first day hike that I took was to 34°46’47.6N, 99°31’56.8E, which is pictured at the top of this post.
-This spot offers an excellent view of the Amnye Machen range with the glaciers located just below.
-There is a decent trail, probably created from yaks, that goes along the moraine.
-From my base camp near the small bridge, I hiked just under 5 kilometers (10 kilometers roundtrip) and gradually ascended 475 meters in elevation.
+My first day hike was to 34°46’47.6N, 99°31’56.8E, which is pictured at the top of this post.
+This spot offers an excellent view of the Amnye Machen range with glaciers just below.
+A decent trail, probably created by yaks, goes along the moraine.
+From my base camp near the small bridge, I hiked just under 5 kilometers (10 kilometers round-trip) and gradually ascended 475 meters in elevation.

 The next day, I set out on another day hike.
-This time I went to 34°49’08.9N, 99°30’11.3E, elevation 4925 meters.
+This time, I went to 34°49’08.9N, 99°30’11.3E, elevation 4925 meters.
 This spot, pictured below, offers another amazing view of the glaciers.
-From my base camp, this spot is about 3.5 kilometers (7 kilometers roundtrip) away with an elevation gain of 705 meters.
-I saw around 3 dozen gazelle at the 4800 meter mark, which was really awesome!
+From my base camp, this spot is about 3.5 kilometers (7 kilometers roundtrip) away, with an elevation gain of 705 meters.
+I saw around three dozen gazelle at the 4800 meter mark, which was really awesome!

 A Tibetan nomad family living not far from Amnye Machen.